Table of Contents

 However, it’s important to note that no-fault benefits are not applicable in situations where the bicycle accident does not involve a motor vehicle.
 For instance, if a cyclist is injured due to poor road conditions, a collision with another cyclist, or a self-inflicted accident, no-fault insurance would not apply.
 In such cases, the injured cyclist would need to seek compensation through other avenues, such as health insurance or a personal injury lawsuit against the responsible party.

-To qualify for no-fault benefits as a cyclist in New York, the following conditions must be met:
+To qualify for no-fault (PIP) benefits as an injured cyclist in New York, all of the following generally must be true:

 It’s also crucial to file a no-fault application within 30 days of the accident with the insurance company of the vehicle that struck you.
 Failing to do so may result in the denial of your claim.